unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

   - User and registered user read resources
   - Unregistered user to register and login

+### Manual Discovery

+We use the index approach of discovery and it will be publish in root of endpoints which can be only register by amdin.

+### Web Service Security

+- Medthod security is provided by Permission Class and validation methods
+- Transport security will be provide by HTTPS (HTTP over TLS)

+### Service Reliability

+This is provide as an imporvement, we will achieve this by docker.
+We will build a kubernetes cluster to reduce the risk of single point failure and provide the high-availability.

 ## Passing Parameters to Our API Module

 ### General Part